-Suzy Buckovich, Helga Rippen, and Michael Rozen, Driving Toward Guiding Principles: A Goal for Privacy, Confidentiality, and Security of Health Information, J. Am.
+Suzy Buckovich, Helga Rippen, and Michael Rozen, Driving Toward Guiding Principles: A Goal for Privacy, Confidentiality, and Security of Health Information, J. AM.
 MED.
 INFORM.
 ASSOC.
 6 (1999).

-141. The need for a secure system for providing access to medical records was specifically required in the cloud computing context where medical records were stored in one or more external databases.
+141. The need for a secure system for providing access to medical records was specifically required to address cloud computing where medical records were stored in one or more external databases.